 Protection Buddha – the raised right hand has the symbolical significance of a shield, illustrating fearlessness while facing reality.

-Overcoming Fear – according to Buddhism, fear is at the very root of samsara, and it restricts our lives.
+Overcoming Fear – according to Buddhism, fear is at the very root of samsara and restricts our lives.
 By gaining protection, we become less fearful.

-Meditation Buddha Statue – it signifies serenity, calm, deep concentration, and unity with higher energy.
+Meditation Buddha Statue signifies serenity, calm, deep concentration, and unity with higher energy.

-The statue of Meditation Buddha (Serene Buddha, Calming Buddha) illustrates a state of peacefulness, perfect balance of thinking and the rest of the senses and it is an ideal statue of Buddha for everyone seeking a tranquil life.
+The statue of Meditation Buddha (Serene Buddha, Calming Buddha) illustrates a state of peacefulness, a perfect balance of thinking and the rest of the senses.
+It is an ideal statue of Buddha for everyone seeking a tranquil life.